Vauff/Maunz-Discord/README.md

 `/ping` - Makes Maunz respond with pong

-`*players` - Lists the current players online on a server
+`/players` - Lists the current players online on a server

 `/reddit <subreddit>` - Links you to the subreddit name that you provide